 Your pet needs “core” vaccines and may need “non-core” vaccines.
 Core vaccines for dogs include canine parvovirus, canine distemper, infectious canine hepatitis and rabies.
 Core inoculations for cats include feline panleukopenia, feline calicivirus, feline rhinotracheitis and rabies.

-Depending on your individual dog or cat, your vet may recommend other vaccines as well.
+Depending on your individual dog or cat and the environment or lifestyle it lives, your vet may recommend other vaccines as well.
 For instance, if your cat is at risk of developing feline leukemia, your vet may advise a vaccine to help combat the chance.